 - Trusted fundraising leadership

-- Serving and growing as a team
+- A service-oriented and growing team

 - Committed to client success

 - Bob Hartsook receives contractual option from Wichita State University to provide counsel to non-Wichita nonprofits; Topeka Performing Arts Center is first client, followed by the Capper Foundation, and The Villages Home for Children

 - Bob Hartsook resigns from Wichita State University after completing one of only thirty $100-million campaigns in America